adobe-type-tools/afdko/docs/MakeOTFUserGuide.md

 ## **Using MakeOTF**

 MakeOTF comes in two parts which can actually be called independently:
-  * **`makeotfexe`** is a program written in C, and is actually the tool that builds the OpenType font file.
+  * **`addfeatures`** is a program written in C, and is actually the tool that builds the OpenType font file.
 It requires, however, that all the source files be explicitly specified with options on the command line.

   * **`makeotf`** is a command shell that calls the Python™ script **`makeotf.py`**.
 This will look for the source files in some standard locations, and fill in default values for options.
 It can also read the options needed from a project file (`current.fpr`), which means that for a particular font, one only needs to type-in all the options once.
-When **`makeotf.py`** has gathered all the source files, it will call the **`makeotfexe`** program.
+When **`makeotf.py`** has gathered all the source files, it will call the **`addfeatures`** program.

 In general, one should invoke **`makeotf.py`** with the makeotf command.
 This way, the last set of options used will always be recorded in a project file.